shunk031/shunk031.github.io/content/home/10_experience.md

     date_end: ''
     description: |2-
       - Supervisor: Dr. Yoshifumi Seki
-      - Conducting fundamental research to evaluate and analyze ad creatives.
-I have written a paper and prepared for a presentation for an international conference based on the results during my internship.
+      - Worked on fundamental research to evaluate and analyze ad creatives, resulting in a presentation at Applied Science track of KDD, a top data mining conference.
         - My presentations and publications can be found at [the Gunosy tag](/tag/gunosy/).
-      - Writing some articles in Japanese:
+      - Wrote some articles in Japanese:
         - https://data.gunosy.io/entry/ocr-tesseract-deeplearning
         - https://data.gunosy.io/entry/yans2018
         - https://data.gunosy.io/entry/research-intern-kdd19